NASA-AMMOS/aerie-multimission-models-bb/README.md

 which gets bundled into the mission model jar when you compile the model.

 Finally, in order to point the model to the right spacecraft to compute geometry against, you need to tell the model the SPICE ID of that spacecraft.
-You can either do this via simulation configuration after you have uploaded the model or change the default value in the [Configuration](src/main/java/missionmodel/Configuration.java) class.
+You can do that by changing the value of SPICE_SCID within the [Mission](src/main/java/missionmodel/Mission.java) class.

 ## Acknowledgements